sarahwintondesign/sarahwintondesign.com/_work/meals-oncol.md

 - "/uploads/meals-oncol-1.jpg"
 categories:
 - Logo Design
+- Branding
 testimonial: ''
 layout: work

 ---
+The process of taking raw ideas and dream, and creating a visual identity.
+Having a logo that articulates your company's values, is eye catching to your audience, and is artfully crafted are three aspects necessary for a quality logo.
+The process begins with

 Meals OnCol is a non-profit that provides support to those undergoing cancer treatment by delivering them nutritious meals.
 Founder Allison Litton, DrPH requested a logo that was both simple and clean in appearance.
 I began my process by considering the direction and key attributes of this organization.
 Then, I sketched multiple logo options, followed by designing vectors, and finally presenting options to the company board.
 I continued to work until the visual representation of this organization was complete.

 Once the branding was finished, I designed and printed marketing material: flyers, cards, magnets, and stationary.